CircuitVerse/CircuitVerseDocs/docs/chapter1/1introduction.md

 ## Classroom Management and Teaching Tools

-Developed for educators by educators, the CircuitVerse platform delivers a high-quality learning experience in a scalable and intuitive way.
-It enables instructors to manage, track, and achieve classroom learning objectives using a single, powerful solution.
+Developed for educators by educators, the CircuitVerse platform delivers a high-quality learning experience in a scalable manner.
+Educators can manage, track, and achieve classroom learning goals using a single, powerful solution.

-Educators can create and manage student groups, assign coursework, set submission deadlines, and add or export grades (see Figure 1.2).
-With the CircuitVerse Chrome extension, live circuits can be embedded directly into Google Slides for seamless demonstrations without switching tabs.
-Circuits can also be exported as images or embedded on web pages using iframes.
+They can create and manage student groups, post assignments, define submission deadlines, and add or export grades (see Figure 1.2).
+Using the CircuitVerse Chrome extension, educators can embed live circuits directly into Google Slides to demonstrate concepts without switching between tabs.
+Alternatively, circuits can be exported as images or embedded into web pages using iframes.

 ![Classroom management and assignment tracking in CircuitVerse](/img/img_chapter1/1.2.png)